qimiko/gdps-android-public/app/src/main/cpp/libaurav2/docs/jni-funcs.md

 `bool Java_org_cocos2dx_lib_Cocos2dxRenderer_nativeActionJoystickMove(float leftX, float leftY, float rightX, float rightY);`
 Used for joystick support.
 All values should be adjusted for deadzones prior to this function being called.

+`void Java_org_cocos2dx_lib_Cocos2dxRenderer_nativeSurfaceChanged(int width, int height);`
+Used for screen resizing.
+Should not be called during surface initialization.

 `void Java_com_kyurime_geometryjump_ModGlue_onLevelImported(jstring path);`
 Used for level file support. path is the path to the level file.
 Imports an xml level file (gmd) and changes scene to its info page.